 In 2003 the world famous explorer suffered a heart attack, not while on expedition, simply while sitting on an aeroplane reading the in-flight magazine.
 Following his recovery Sir Ranulph joined up with the British Heart Foundation’s ‘Healthy Hearts’ scheme of which he is now President.
 His first big charity fundraiser was the 7x7x7 challenge, seven marathons in seven days across seven different countries.
 He also competed in the Flora London Marathon on 18th April 2004.

 March 2005 saw him flying to Kathmandu in preparation for another extreme challenge, to climb the more difficult Northern route on Everest and raise GBP 2 million to help the British Heart Foundation save the lives of children and young adults.
 He came very close to succeeding the ascent in June but had to turn back at over 8500 metres due to breathing difficulties and his lungs being compromised by the extreme altitude and extensive reliance on oxygen.

-At the age of 65, Sir Ranulph became the oldest Briton to conquer Mount Everest, raising more than GBP2.5 million for Marie Curie Cancer Care.
+At the age of 65, Sir Ranulph became the oldest Briton to conquer Mount Everest, raising more than £2.5 million for Marie Curie Cancer Care.
 Sir Ranulph Fiennes has been named the UK’s top celebrity fundraiser by Just Giving, the UK’s most popular online fundraising platform.
 He has raised more than any other celebrity fundraiser featured on JustGiving.com during the same period.
-To date (as of 2017) he has raised £8.3 million for Marie Curie.
+He has raised more than £8.5 million for Marie Curie.

 After motivating, amusing and thrilling some 500 professional and business groups around the world, he is now ranked as among the world’s greatest speakers.
 HRH Prince Charles said of him “My admiration for Ran is unbounded, and thank God he exists.
 The world would be a far duller place without him…”